Skip to main content

 Post-TRT or Fertility-Stimulating Protocol for Men

-For men who have discontinued TRT or are actively trying to conceive, a specialized protocol is often implemented to stimulate the body’s natural and restore fertility.
+For men who have discontinued TRT or are actively trying to conceive, a specialized protocol is often implemented to stimulate the body’s natural hormone production and restore fertility.
 This protocol typically includes Gonadorelin, as previously described, to encourage LH and FSH release.
 Additionally, Tamoxifen and Clomid (clomiphene citrate) are frequently used.

 These medications act as selective estrogen receptor modulators (SERMs), blocking estrogen’s negative feedback on the pituitary gland, thereby increasing the secretion of LH and FSH.
 This cascade ultimately stimulates endogenous testosterone production and spermatogenesis.
 Anastrozole may be optionally included to manage any potential estrogen elevation during this recalibration phase.